 Aesthetic Breast Reconstruction after Breast Implant Removal

 Though you probably never thought you would want or need to have your implants removed when you decided to have augmentation surgery, thousands of women a year seek treatment for that specific reason.
-Reasons for wanting your breast implants removed can include discomfort, the desire to have a different breast size, no longer happy with the look and feel, or complications like capsular contracture or implant rupture.
+Reasons for wanting your breast implants removed can include discomfort, the desire to have a different breast size, no longer happy with the look and feel, or complications.
 No matter what your reason for seeking explant surgery, our surgeons will work with you to determine the best procedure to achieve an aesthetically pleasing outcome for your new breasts.

 Implant Removal Process

 Being informed about the implant removal process can help you plan for treatment and ultimately decide if this is an option you’d like to pursue.
 Since you have already undergone a breast augmentation, you are already aware of what breast surgery involves in general; the implant removal process does not deviate much from your original implant treatment in terms of what you can expect as a patient.

 Typically taking around an hour to perform, the surgery involves general anesthesia to provide maximum comfort.
 During the surgery, our surgeons will first either cut through or remove the scar tissue (called the capsule) that has formed around the implant.
 Next, we will remove the implant itself.
 If the implant is saline-filled, it is sometimes deflated before removal.
 Incisions are usually made in the same place as they were originally so additional scarring is not created.

 In some cases, our surgeons may remove the entire capsule, which is called a capsulectomy.
 This may occur when a larger implant is being placed, if a new implant of a different shape or type is being added, or if the implants are simply being removed.